Luis Sánchez (Colombian footballer)

-Luis Francisco Sánchez Mosquera (born 18 September 2000) is a Colombian footballer who plays as a midfielder for Fortaleza.
+Luis Francisco Sánchez Mosquera (born 18 September 2000) is a Colombian footballer who plays as a midfielder for Once Caldas, on loan from Fortaleza.

 Career

 Sánchez started his career with América de Cali in Colombia.

 In 2019, Sánchez was sent on loan to the reserves of French Ligue 1 side Saint-Étienne, but found it hard to adapt due to the language difference.

 On 6 June 2024, Sánchez joined Central Córdoba SdE in the Argentine Primera División, signing a contract until the end of 2025.
 After a short stint in Argentina, he returned to Colombia to join Fortaleza.